-- 1. Figure the number of months of use.
-Start counting from the first day of the month in the period in which the vehicle was first used to the last day of the month in which it was destroyed, stolen, or sold. - 2.
-Find the number of months of use in the table on page 9.
-The months are shown in parentheses at the top of the table next to each month. - 3.
-Find the taxable gross weight category of the vehicle. - 4.
-Find where the category and months of use meet.
-This is the partial-period tax. - 5.
-The difference between the annual tax and the partial-period tax is the amount that can be claimed as a credit.
-Attach this computation to the return.
+Figuring the credit.
+Figure the number of months of use and find the taxable gross weight category of the vehicle before you complete the worksheet below.
+To figure the number of months of use, start counting from the first day of the month in the period in which the vehicle was first used to the last day of the month in which it was destroyed, stolen, or sold.
+Find the number of months of use in the table on page 10 (the number of months is shown in parentheses at the top of the table next to each month).